jyoo1042/gwsurrogate/README.md

 Surrogates provide a fast and accurate evaluation mechanism for gravitational waveforms which would otherwise be found through solving differential equations.
 These equations must be solved in the ``building" phase, which was performed using other codes.
-For details see

-[1] Scott Field, Chad Galley, Jan Hesthaven, Jason Kaye, and Manuel Tiglio.
-`"Fast prediction and evaluation of gravitational waveforms using surrogate models".
-Phys.
-Rev. X 4, 031006 (2014). arXiv: gr-qc:1308.3565

-If you find this package useful in your work, please cite reference [1] and, if available, the relevant paper describing the specific surrogate used.

-All available models can be found in gwsurrogate.catalog.list()
+If this package contributes to a project that leads to a publication, please acknowledge this by citing the relevant paper(s).
+Please see the [How to Cite](https://github.com/sxs-collaboration/gwsurrogate/edit/master/README.md#how-to-cite) section at the bottom of this README file.

 gwsurrogate is available at https://pypi.python.org